We know that the transition to graduate school in a new city can seem overwhelming.

 International Student Advisors at International House can help with information and guidance regarding the most common questions from international students who are new to UBC.
 Their services include help regarding immigration and employment, medical insurance, and personal and cultural transition to the UBC learning environment.

-Arriving in Vancouver and Settling In
+Arriving to Vancouver and Settling In

 Professional Development / Academic Support

-Advising, Wellness, and Counselling Services
+Advising, Wellness and Counselling Services

 Conflict Resolution